CircleCI-Archived/api-preview-docs/docs/breaking.md

 #### Get a Pipeline
 A pipeline could potentially have an unbounded set of workflows associated with it.
 For that reason we are removing `workflow` from the [get a pipeline](https://circleci.com/docs/api/v2/#get-a-pipeline) response and introducing two new endpoints:

-1. Get a pipeline's workflow `GET /pipeline/{pipeline-id}/workflow`
+1. Get a pipeline's workflows `GET /pipeline/{pipeline-id}/workflow`
-2. Get a pipeline's scheduled workflow `GET /project/{project-slug}/scheduled-workflow`
+2. Get project's scheduled workflows `GET /project/{project-slug}/scheduled-workflow`